dhdersch/dhdersch.github.io/_posts/2022-07-16-decouple-depth-first-traversal-algorithm-from-business-logic.markdown

 {% endhighlight %}

-I hope you enjoyed reading!
+If you learned anything from this post or enjoyed it, I hope you will subscribe to my [Substack newsletter Sheep Code](https://sheepcode.substack.com)!